 James Scott wrote a letter to his son Charles dated April 29, 1857, as Charles prepared to depart for America.
 Below is a transcription.

 William Clark, an errand boy in Scotland at the age of 12, followed Charles in 1861 and settled in Boston, later moving to Mansfield, MA.
 In 1873, he married Mary Brown.
 He was a florist and grew prize-winning gladiolas.
 (See his 1906 ad with his son William Lewis in Mansfield City Directory.)
 John Winter remembers the swing in his yard for children and the short temper of Uncle Charles.

 Patrick had worked at Scone Palace before immigrating.
 Supposedly he had an “understanding” with Isabella Ednie, daughter of John and wife Mary Ednie, so he returned to Scotland in 1871 for his bride.
 Isabella was 11 years younger than he, so he may have had his eye on her, but she was quite young (15) when he left.
 John Ednie was a gardener at Scone Palace near Perth, Scotland.
 The Ednies resided in a cottage on the palace grounds.
-Following the marriage, the couple returned to the U. S. According to John, Patrick loved children and was probably anxious to start his family.
+Following the marriage, the couple returned to the U. S. According to his son, John, Patrick loved children and was probably anxious to start his family.